Volunteer

 Volunteer Morning Tea

-The next volunteer morning tea(PDF, 154KB) will be held on Thursday, 1 May in the Garden Room at Kent House, starting at 10.30 am and finishing around noon.
+The next volunteer morning tea(PDF, 244KB) will be held on Thursday, 28 August in the Garden Room at Kent House, starting at 10.30 am and finishing around noon.

 Anyone interested in volunteering is welcome to attend for some information on volunteering and for a great social get-together over coffee, tea and cake!
-No need to book – just turn up, but if you have a special dietary need, please contact 6770 3838 by Tuesday 29 April.
+No need to book – just turn up, but if you have a special dietary needs, please contact 6770 3838 by Tuesday 26 August.

-The April issue of the AVRS newsletter is can be downloaded HERE(PDF, 908KB)
+The June issue of the AVRS newsletter can be downloaded HERE(PDF, 1MB)

-- The New England Regional Volunteer Team of the Year is Armidale E/ALD Homework Centre Team nominated by Fay Paris for their work at Drummond Memorial School.
+• The New England Regional Volunteer Team is Armidale Hospital Kiosk nominated by Kay Pell for their work with United Hospitals Auxiliary.

-- The New England Regional Adult Volunteer of the Year is Amanda Forrest nominated by Pamela Bath for her work with TAFE NSW Adult Migrant English Program.
+• The New England Regional Adult Volunteer of the Year is Donna Green nominated by Pamela Bath for her work with TAFE NSW Adult Migrant English Program.

-- The New England Regional Volunteer of the Year is Armidale E/ALD Homework Centre Team nominated by Fay Paris for their work at Drummond Memorial School.
+• The New England Regional Volunteer of the Year is Henry Raymond nominated by AJ Murphy for his work with Armidale/Uralla Meals on Wheels.